PHT-Medic/documentation/docs/user_guide/station.md

 3. Go to ```http://localhost:8080``` nd check whether you can see the web interface of Apache Airflow
 4. Login to the airflow web interface with the previously set user credentials

+!!! info
+  The train needs to arrive first at the station and then you should start the station.
+Else the train won't build and shows an error in the User Interface.

 ## Getting started with Airflow
 Trains and other station tasks are executed via airflow DAGs.
 The DAGs can be triggered via the airflow web interface, which is available under ```http://127.0.0.1:8080``` on the station machine.